Or, A Work By Any Other Name; Or, The Work So Nice, They Named It Twice (Or in this article's case, thrice).

 - Eric Overmyer's On the Verge, or the Geography of Yearning.

 - Eugène Ionesco's Amédée, or How to Get Rid of It

 - Peter Pan; or, the Boy Who Wouldn't Grow Up

-- The casino episode of The Simpsons had a Shout-Out to Dr. Strangelove with the title "$pringfield, or How I Learned to Stop Worrying and Love Legalized Gambling".
+- The series' Casino Episode had a Shout-Out to Dr. Strangelove with the title "$pringfield, or How I Learned to Stop Worrying and Love Legalized Gambling".

 - Both Mission Hill and Stroker and Hoop did this.
 Both of them, however, only lasted 13 episodes.

 - The Hanna-Barbera version of Bill & Ted's Excellent Adventures featured an episode where our heroes fetch Mozart and Little Richard, titled "The Birth Of Rock And Roll, or: Too Hip For The Womb."

 - The finale of The Robonic Stooges was titled "Stooges, You're Fired."
 Reference sources have the Either Or title as "The Day The Mirth Stood Still."

 - Hanna-Barbera's 1967 revisionist version of Alice's Adventures in Wonderland had the alternate title What's a Nice Kid Like You Doing in a Place Like This?

 - The Powerpuff Girls (1998) homage to Rocky And Bullwinkle, I See A Funny Cartoon In Your Future uses this.
 The antagonist is Madame Argentina, a crooked fortune teller who leaves the girls in a literal cliffhanger using three Powerpuff voodoo dolls.
 The next episode is "Hoo Doo Voodoo, or: Don't Scrye For Me, Argentina."

 - Several Scooby-Doo episodes had alternate titles that were not used.
 Among them: